rombrew/gp/README.md

 ## Live configuration

-You can make real-time plot from raw serial device or from growing logfiles.
+You can make real-time plot from raw serial device or from growing logfile.

 * [serial.gp](config/serial.gp)